sinclairzx81/threadbox/readme.md

 ## Spawn

-The `spawn()` function spawns a new worker thread and returns a handle to the class being spawned.
-The `spawn()` function may also accept parameters if the class constructor takes arguments.
+The `spawn(...)` function will spawn `Thread` class and return a handle to caller allowing it to call methods on the remote class instance.
+The `spawn(...)` function may also accept class constructor arguments as subsequent parameters.

 ```typescript
 import { spawn, Main, Worker } from '@sinclair/threadbox'